juliangut/php-cs-fixer-config/README.md

 Opinionated as can be configuration defaults for [PHP-CS-Fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer)

-Configurations for PHPUnit assumes versión 8.4 or newer is being used
+Configurations for PHPUnit assumes version 8.4 or newer is being used

 ## Installation